Dogri script: International Phonetic Alphabet (IPA)

+English translation

+All human beings are born free and equal in dignity and rights.
+They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.

 Unicode

 Name Dogra Akkhar was added as a Unicode block to the Unicode Standard in June, 2018 (version 11.0).

 The Unicode block is named Dogra, at U+11800–U+1184F, and contains 60 characters: